wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 expensive, and people doing it for free must get recognition.

 Maintenance requires a lot of effort.
 If you wrote all the code, that's easier.
-Bigger projects are worse.
+Bigger collaborative projects are worse.
 You're read the code written many years ago by other people.
 This is hard, most of the time.
 No documentation, nobody to ask.
 You're basically exposing yourself to go through the pain which the original authors endured.
 This knowledge isn't captured anywhere